haskell-game/tiny-games-hs/README.md

 ![](play-2.dark.png)

 If you don't have bash, cd into each game's directory and try running the game's .hs file.
-If that fails, look for run/build instructions in that file or a nearby readme.
+If that fails, look for running clues in that file or a nearby readme or the play script.

 ## Development